 In line with both government and community expectation of accountability and transparency, our commissioning approach has moved to an outcomes-based focus.
 Outcomes-based commissioning is a way of paying for health and care services based on rewarding the outcomes that are important to the people using them.

-The Framework is designed to enhance service delivery and patient outcomes in Western Sydney.
+The Commissioning Framework is designed to enhance service delivery and patient outcomes in Western Sydney.
 The framework guides us to effectively and efficiently meet community health needs through integration, building our partnerships and advocacy.

-The Western Sydney Primary Health Network Commissioning Framework (WSPHNCF) objectives include:
+Our Commissioning Framework objectives include:

 Local organisations and health care providers are invited to apply for our tenders, grants and other opportunities, which respond to identified needs in Western Sydney.
 To view our latest tenders, visit the TenderLink portal.